dynamsoft-docs/capture-vision-docs-mobile/programming/react-native/api-reference/barcode-reader.md

 ## getRuntimeSettings

 Get the current runtime settings of `DCVBarcodeReader`.
+To learn more about the currently available runtime settings, please visit [`DBRRuntimeSettings`](interface-dbr-runtime-settings.md) interface page.

 ```js
 getRuntimeSettings(): Promise<DBRRuntimeSettings>